The Macro Report

 ABOUT THE MACRO REPORT

-The Macro Report is written by members of Putnam’s Fixed Income team.
-With backgrounds in applied economics, currency and interest-rate analysis, and sovereign and local bond market dynamics, this group conducts macroeconomic research in support of Putnam’s global fixed-income strategies.
+The Macro Report along with the GDP Nowcast and Risk Appetite are produced by Putnam's Fixed Income team.
+With backgrounds in applied economics, currency and interest-rate analysis, and sovereign and local bond market dynamics, this group conducts macroeconomic research in support of Putnam's global fixed income strategies.

 Albert Chan, CFA, Head of Portfolio Construction